Create a South of the Border style dinner, while saving time by using a slow cooker.

-- 1 can (16 ounces) reduced-sodium black beans, rinsed and drained
+- 1-16 oz. can Reduced-sodium black beans, rinsed and drained

 - 1 large onion (about 12 ounces), chopped (2 cups)

-- 1 package (16 ounces) Schnucks finely shredded Mexican cheese blend (4 cups)
+- 1 package Schnucks finely shredded Mexican cheese blend

 - In 5- to 6-quart slow cooker, add roast; pour 1 can enchilada sauce over pork.
 Cover slow cooker with lid and cook on low 7 to 8 hours or on high 3-1/2 to 4 hours.
 Transfer roast from cooking liquid to large bowl; remove any string.
 With 2 forks, shred pork.
 Stir in cumin, salt and cinnamon.
 Strain cooking liquid in slow cooker into pie plate or wide, shallow bowl.
 Skim off and discard fat.
 Stir 1/2 cup cooking liquid into pork.